jwschmidberger/jwschmidberger.github.io/cv.md

 layout: resume
 ---

-Currently I am waiting to take up position in UK.
-My family and I can't travel due to COVID 19.
+Currently I am working for Evotec Ltd UK as a Senior Scientist.
+This is a Contract Research Organisation.
+My role is to serve as an experienced scientific consultant for clients.

 ## Education